Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states it lists all stack versions for a session, newest first, and specifies the data shown (version number, status, change summaries, timestamps).
-This clearly distinguishes it from sibling tools like stackdiff or stackrollback.
+The description clearly states 'List all stack versions for a session (newest first)' using a specific verb and resource.
+It also lists the information included: version number, status, change summaries, and timestamps.
+This distinguishes it from sibling tools like stackdiff (compares versions) and stackrollback (rolls back).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.